Southern Italy

 The Roman Empire Falls, Foreign Powers Enter

-To the west of Italy, Charlemagne of the Franks, a Germanic people, was crowned “Emperor of the Romans” in 800 AD by Pope Leo III, becoming the first emperor of the Holy Roman Empire.
-During his rule, his territories covered Western and Central Europe, including parts of Italy.
+Meanwhile, to the west, Charlemagne of the Franks was anointed as the “Emperor of the Romans” by Pope Leo III in 800 AD, establishing the Holy Roman Empire and extending his rule over Western and Central Europe, including parts of Italy.

-The Normans, member of the Vikings who settled in northern France, started entering Southern Italy, first as mercenaries serving the warring Lombards and Byzantines, and later as independent conquerors hoping to build their own empires.
+The Normans, descendants of Vikings who settled in northern France, entered Southern Italy initially as mercenaries supporting rival factions and later as autonomous conquerors aiming to establish their own domains.

-Pope Nicholas II, at odds with the Holy Roman Empire, recognised the Normans as allies and with their help waged war against a rival Pope (Benedict X) to ascend the papacy.
-In 1059, he named Robert de Hauteville (also known as ‘Robert Guiscard’, guiscard being the Old French word for ‘cunning’) Duke of Apulia and Calabria, and ‘future lord of Sicily’.
-Guiscard, in return, swore an oath of fealty as a vassal of Rome.
+In a strategic move, Pope Nicholas II, amid tensions with the Holy Roman Empire, allied with the Normans and engaged in conflict against a rival Pope (Benedict X) to secure his position.
+By 1059, he appointed Robert de Hauteville, also known as ‘Robert Guiscard’ (guiscard meaning ‘cunning’ in Old French), as the Duke of Apulia and Calabria, designating him as the ‘future lord of Sicily’.
+In return, Guiscard pledged allegiance as a vassal to Rome.

-Guiscard and his younger brother, Roger Bosso, fought with the Arabs in the siege of Palermo, a decisive battle which led to the Normans taking full control of Southern Italy by the 11th century.
+Guiscard and his brother, Roger Bosso, participated in the siege of Palermo against the Arabs, a pivotal confrontation that culminated in the Normans establishing complete dominion over Southern Italy by the 11th century.

 ‘Two Sicilies’